miftah-j/Zabbix/How to Install Zabbix Monitoring Tool on Ubuntu 22.04.md

 # How to Install Zabbix Monitoring Tool on Ubuntu 22.04

-Zabbix is an open-source monitoring tool designed for enterprise-level monitoring of IT environments, including servers, networks, applications, and services.
-It helps organizations proactively monitor and manage their IT infrastructure by collecting metrics, analyzing data, and generating alerts or notifications.
+This comprehensive guide will walk us through installing and configuring Zabbix on an Ubuntu 22.04 server.
+By following these step-by-step instructions, we will have a fully functional  Zabbix monitoring system up and running in no time.

 ## Update & upgrade the system.

-First Update your system to ensure all packages are up to date
+First, update your system to ensure all packages are up to date

     sudo apt update
     sudo apt upgrade -y